by Pass The Keys | Host Tips | 1 Jun 2017

 Being prompt to booking requests but at the same time, don't rush to accept but change your mind and cancel it later on.
 In general, reply to any request within 24 hours would be reasonable and won't harm your response rate.

 You should now have a better idea what is an Airbnb Superhost, its benefits, and how to become one in Edinburgh, one of the most visited cities in Europe.
-Pass the Keys can help you be a great host and achieve your goal quicker without any hassle.
-In the meantime, why not do a free online income assessment to see how much you could earn from your Edinburgh property?
-If you have any questions about hosting in Edinburgh, contact us on 020 8050 2818 or find out more here.
+Pass The Keys can help you be a great host and achieve your goal quicker without any hassle.
+In the meantime, why not do a Free Assessment to see how much you could earn from your Edinburgh property?
+If you have any questions about hosting in Edinburgh, contact us on 020 8050 2818.

 We will not spam you or pass on data.
 You may be contacted by a personal rental advisor to discuss how we can help.